DigeeX/raider/docs/user/tutorial.rst

                           :url "https://s.reddit.com/api/v1/sendbird/unread_message_count")))

-In Hy, `setv` is used to set up new variables.
-Here we created the variable `get_unread_messages` that will hold the information about this Flow.
-This will be hold in the `_function` special variable which stores the Flows which aren't affecting the authentication.
+In Hy, ``setv`` is used to set up new variables.
+Here we created the variable ``get_unread_messages`` that will hold the information about this Flow.
+This will be hold in the :ref:`_functions special variable
+<var_functions>` which stores the Flows which aren't affecting the
+authentication.

-The variable is also of type `Flow`.
-The only required parameters for it are the name and the request.
-The name is a string that is used for reference purposes, and the request contains the actual HTTP request definition.
-It needs to be of type `Request`.
+The only required parameters for :class:`Flow <raider.flow.Flow>` objects are the name and the request.
+The name is a string that is used for reference purposes, and the request contains the actual HTTP request definition as a :class:`Request <raider.request.Request>` object.

-The `Request` object requires only the method and url.
+The Request object requires only the method and url.
 Other parameters are optional.
-We translate the original request into Raider config format, and to use the access token we need to define it in the request header.
-Since this is a bearer header, we use `Header.bearerauth` with the `access_token` which we will create later on.
+We translate the original request into **Raider** config format, and to use the access token we need to define it in the request header.
+Since this is a bearer header, we use :class:`Header.bearerauth
+<raider.plugins.Header>` with the ``access_token`` which we will create
+later on.

 Getting the access token